Auction-Fundraisers

 Cypella herrerae BK10430.1 “Ullucho” “Michi-michi”

 Iridaceae.
 Perennial bulbs with annual grass-like leaves to 18″.
 Absolutely stunning, large, iridescent blue to purplish flowers with darker purple mottling in the center and fuzzy yellow patches on 3 of the 6 petals—an exquisite jewel of a blossom.
 The bulbs of many Cypella species are edible and used medicinally for cough and inflammation.
 Seed collected south of Cusco City, 10,700′, Peru, near the Wari ruins of Pikillacta—believed to have been a vast storehouse of ancestral mummies (in the ancient Andes, those who controlled the dead controlled the living).
 This seed took over 5 years to sprout!
 Easy to grow, prefers well draining soil and sun; drought hardy and tolerant of neglect; winter dormant.
 Does well in the garden or in a pot; makes a good companion for your columnar cacti.
-Our first time offering this beauteous accession.
+This is our first time offering this beauteous accession.
 Bulb soon to defoliate for winter dormancy.
 Z8?

-Bulb 5+ years old – Minimum bid $25
+Bulb 5+ years old – 3 bids – auction closed – winning bid $50

 Cypella herrerae BK10430.1 in bloom in habitat, Peru ↑Cypella herrerae in bloom in California ↑Cypella herrerae bulbs ↑ Cypella herrerae habitat, Pikillacta, Cusco Dept., Peru ↑